 5. Screen Type: Display Type And Bezels

-10 years back we used to get laptops only with TN panels.
-In fact TN panels are good for high refresh rate and if you are playing games on your laptops.
-However with the invention of different display technologies, now we have different display types available in laptops as shown below.
+Ten years back, we used to get laptops only with TN panels.
+TN panels are suitable for a high refresh rate and if you are playing games on your laptops.

 - TN ( Twisted Nematic Display)